kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 ![bordered width=90%](images/11-timezonecode.png)

-This property uses `NSDate()` to get the current time and then converts it to the time zone of the coffee shop; the shop's opening hours are stored in its local time zone so you'll need to convert the result of `NSDate()` to the time zone of the shop.
+This property uses `NSDate()` to get the current time and then converts it to the time zone of the coffee shop; the shop's opening hours are stored in its local time zone so you have to convert the result of `NSDate()` to the time zone of the shop.
 You then use this to calculate whether the current local time falls within the range of opening hours.
-[TODO: FPE: I reworded this paragraph a bit, please check that I didn't change the technical meaning.]

 Easy enough, but take a look at the time zone definition above `isOpenNow`: